-We have shown that the problem of determining the operator tree with minimal operation count is NP-complete, and have developed a pruning search procedure [14, 15] that is very efficient in practice.
+The problem of determining the operator tree with minimal operation count is NP-complete, and an efficient pruning search procedure has been developed [16, 17].
 For the above example, although the latter form is far more economical in terms of the number of operations, its implementation will require the use of temporary intermediate arrays to hold the partial results of the parenthesized array subexpressions.
-Sometimes, the sizes of intermediate arrays needed for the "operationminimal" form are too large to even fit on disk.
+Sometimes, the sizes of intermediate arrays needed for the "operation-minimal" form are too large to even fit on disk.